tanfwong/rfsoc_notes/_sources/ch5/hls_intf.md

   - a set of *data channels* for exchange of data between the kernel and external components, and a port protocol for each data channel to control the flow of data through that channel,
-  - a control channel and the accompanying b control lock protocol by which the PS host controls the execution of the kernel.
+  - a *control channel* and the accompanying b control lock protocol `ap_ctrl_chain` by which the PS host controls the execution of the kernel.

 * Vitis HLS automatically generates the following default hardware interface ports in the kernel to handle the flow of data and control